dkahdian/bruinplan/graph-spec.md

 ## Implementation Notes

-- Use a graph library (e.g., D3.js, Cytoscape.js, Mermaid) that supports custom node/edge styling and interactivity.
+- Use Cytoscape.js with Dagre layout for hierarchical prerequisite visualization
-- Build a course lookup map for efficient traversal.
+- Build a course lookup map for efficient traversal
-- Recursively traverse `requisites` for ancestor/descendant highlighting.
+- Recursively traverse `requisites` for ancestor/descendant highlighting
-- For group nodes, always show the "need N" label.
+- For group nodes, always show the "need N" label
+- Leverage Cytoscape's built-in event system for interactivity
+- Use Dagre's ranking system to properly position prerequisite chains

 ---

-**This spec provides a clear, interactive, and visually distinct prerequisite graph for your course catalog.**
+**This spec provides a clear, interactive, and visually distinct prerequisite graph using Cytoscape.js for your course catalog.**